simonambridge/Oracle_to_Cassandra/README.md

 > Don’t create too many partitions in parallel on a large cluster, otherwise Spark might crash the external database.

-You should experiment with these options when you load your data on your infrastructure.
+You can experiment with these options when you load your data on your infrastructure.
-You can read more about this here: http://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases
+Read more about this here: http://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases

+<h3>View the Departments DataFrame</h3>
-View the Departments schema:
+Examine the schema:
 <pre lang="scala">
 scala> departments.printSchema()
 root